sneachda/match-match-project2/README.md

 In the future I would like to add to this project:

 - New functions and menus - I would definitely like to expand the game to make it more challenging to the player.
 Possibly look into adding different levels.
-- Leader Board - Implement a database so I can create and manage a leader board.
+- Leader Board - implement a database so I can create and manage a leader board.

 ------------